nititech/php-vite-starter/README.md

 -   This folder is supposed to hold binaries that are needed for project compilations and such
 -   Currently holds only `composer.phar` for the `php-install command`

+##### /index.php

+This is the new entry point ⚠️

+-   Routing is now programmatic -> You have one entry file which does the routing
+-   Non-PHP files will not go through this router
+-   Nonexisting files and paths will go through this router

 ##### /pages

 ```